 Despite the fact that the various interfaces and control panels that are used in the movies are aimed only to help the development of the plot, many of these devices have gained worldwide fame.

 Science fiction shows the possible direction of the development of technology and gives you the opportunity to think about it.
 Also, things like that have a strong influence on public preferences.
-For example, one product may lose popularity because of the effects of certain films, while the other will gain it.
+For example, one product may lose popularity because of the effects of certain movies, while the other will gain it.

 In the movie “Lost in Space”, we can observe the moment when John Robinson uses a voice command to unlock weapons.
-This can be used in the real world.
-This method is very effective and will definitely find a use.
+This could be used in the real world.
+This method is very effective and could definitely find a use.

 Not all techniques can be applied in reality.
 Thus, the use of “talking” computers and gesture recognition function is almost impossible.
 Imagine what would happen if at least ten people, whose gadgets will try to say something to their owners, will meet in one place.
-This could possibly be useful in the car or at home, but not in public places.
+This could possibly be useful in the car or at home but not in public places.

 In most science fiction movies, starting with “Oblivion” and ending with “Prometheus“, touchscreens are used.
-It looks good on TV, but does not transmit tactile sensations.
-In the “Star Trek” and some new films, traditional switches, buttons and virtual control panels are combined.
+It looks good on TV but does not transmit tactile sensations.
+In the “Star Trek” and some new films, traditional switches, buttons, and virtual control panels are combined.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.